matrup01/bac_modules/README.md

 	changes all data to relative to the mean of the bgobj

 	bgobj (Pops-obj) ... takes a Pops object to whichs mean data should be relative to

+1.23  Pops.deviatefrommean()

+	changes all values to be expressed relative to the mean

 2.    fluoreszenz.py